 But before we go further, let’s start by defining fair trade as “a social movement whose stated goal is to help producers in developing countries achieve better trading conditions.”

 “Fairtrade” and “fair trade” are not the same thing.

 In brief: the term “Fairtrade Gold” is trademarked by FLO/Fairtrade International.
 The Fairtrade logo is one of the most powerful global brands:

 You’ve probably seen this logo (without the “Gold”) on chocolate, coffee and other agricultural products.
 As the only Fairtrade Gold jeweler in the US since April, 2015, I am the only US jeweler who can use this logo.

 “Fair trade” is a general term that can be used by anyone, in any context.
-This makes it a magnet for false claims, akin to the words “all-natural,” which food conglomerates spin at every opportunity.
+This makes it a magnet for false claims, akin to the words “all-natural,” which food conglomerates spin.